Take the chill out of winter with these quick and easy tips and sample set up ideas for putting together a one-of-a-kind hot chocolate bar.

 Striped Napkins | Red and White Polka Dot Napkins

 A chocolate bar isn’t complete without marshmallows.
 Sure you can buy the air-puffed version, but why not splurge a bit and add a gourmet touch with these Lake Champlain marshmallows.
 And, don’t limit yourself to just the vanilla kind–go out on a limb and try their strawberry (pink and white) marshmallows, too.
 Kids (young and old) will love them.

 Lake Champlain Gourmet Marshmallows | Pink and White Strawberry Marshmallows

 Want to really wow your guest, make up a batch of these DIY Candy Cane Marshmallow Treats that are quick and easy to make but look so yummy!
 Perfect too for dipping in hot chocolate!!

 Source: Mom Foodie

-You can’t forget about keeping your mixing drink (water or milk) hot, hot, hot.
+Don’t forget about keeping your mixing drink (water or milk) or hot cocoa hot, hot, hot.
 That’s why these thermos dispensers are so important.
 Easy to switch out and perfect for hostesses who want no fuss or muss.